mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 * **Conda Environment**: I highly recommend using a virtual environment like conda to install all tools and libraries that you are working with.
 Get miniconda installation for your platform [here](https://docs.conda.io/en/latest/miniconda.html)

 * **Local Terraform Installation**: In your virtual conda environment install terraform from the conda-forge repo with ```conda install -c conda-forge terraform```
 **Note: I recently switched to an M1 Pro and unfortunately there seems to be be no Terraform package neither in conda nor any dep package for the ARM64 platform at the time of this writing.
-Luckily HashiCorp has you covered and provides a dedicated ARM64 binary you can get from their [official download page](https://www.terraform.io/downloads).
+Luckily HashiCorp has you covered and provides a dedicated ARM64 binary for linux and macos you can get from their [official download page](https://www.terraform.io/downloads).
 First try to install terraform using conda, and if that fails download it manually**

 * **Example project**: The example project that contains the terraform and other scripts you can with git directly (install with conda if you should not have git). ```git clone https://github.com/mapa17/onomatico.git```